davidtchiu/davidtchiu.github.io/teaching/cs261/hwk4.LL/index.md

 1. Check out the "`LinkTester`" class, which contains a main method for testing your code.
 It creates a singly linked list of 10,000 elements, then sums up all those elements traversing the list in forward and in reverse-order traversal.
 Then it prints out the number of "hops" that it required.
 If you ran the main method, you should get the following output:

     ```
-    Singly:
+    Singly Linked:
     Adding 10000 elements:  took 49985001 hops
     Summing up: 49995000 took 49995000 hops
     Summing down: 49995000 took 49995000 hops
-    Singly removing list: took 0 hops
+    Removing all elements: took 0 hops
     ```
     Try to understand why it requires this many hops to do these operations on only 10,000 elements.
-(The "removing list" took 0 hops only because the `remove()` methods haven't been implemented yet!)
+(The "removing list" took 0 hops, but that's not real.
+It's only because the `remove()` methods haven't been implemented yet!)

-2. Our book writes most of the methods in `SinglyLinkedList` when discussing linked structures, but there are two left for you to do: The 1-argument `remove()` method that takes an index and removes the item at that position from the list (while returning the data in that node), and the other 1-argument `remove()` method that takes an item and removes the first occurrence of that item from the list if it's found (return a `boolean`).
+2. Our book writes most of the methods in `SinglyLinkedList` when discussing linked structures, but there are two left for you to do: The 1-argument `remove(int index)` method takes an `index` and removes the item located at that position from the list (while returning the data sotred inside that node).
+The other 1-argument `remove(E item)` method takes a stored object, searches for it, and then removes the first occurrence of that item from the list if it's found (return a `boolean`).
 Implement these two methods and test them before proceeding.

-    You should first complete the helper methods, `removeFirst()` and `removeAfter()`.
-Their "stubs" are given in the file.
-Like I did in class for addFirst and addAfter, you should start by drawing out what you need to happen to your "links" in order to delete the Node object.
-You do not need to traverse any nodes to complete these two helper methods.
-After you have completed these helper methods, then work on the `remove(..)` methods.
+    Before working on those, you must first complete the helper methods, `removeFirst()` and `removeAfter(Node<E> target)`.
+Their "skeleton code" is given near the bottom the source code.
+Like I did in class for `addFirst()` and `addAfter()`, you should start by drawing out on a sheet of paper what needs to happen to your "links" in order to delete the `Node` object. **You do not need to traverse any nodes to complete these two helper methods.** After you have completed these helper methods, then work on the `remove(..)` methods.
 Test them to ensure they're working.
-Try all sorts of edge cases until you are convinced.
+Try all sorts of edge cases until you are convinced they're in good working order.
 Here are a couple examples of how they should work.

     ```java
     SinglyLinkedList<String> list = new SinglyLinkedList<>();